Nayem73/Problem_Solving/others/AI-Farming Github.md

 # AI-Farming

-Welcome to the AI-Farming project, a collaborative effort by [Hemel Akash](https://github.com/HSAkash/) and [Nayem Mehedi](https://github.com/Nayem73/).
+Welcome to [AI-Farming](https://aifarming.tech/), a collaborative effort by [Hemel Akash](https://github.com/HSAkash/) and [Nayem Mehedi](https://github.com/Nayem73/).
 Our mission is to bridge the gap between agriculture and technology using artificial intelligence.
 Visit our website [AI-Farming](https://aifarming.tech/)

 ## AI-Farming AI Models and Accuracy